michelderu/wikipedia-langflow-streamlit/README.md

 ![Application Interface](./assets/screenshot.png)

 ## The architecture
-This application is a front-end for the Wikipedia - What's up in the world? project.
+This application is the front-end for the Wikipedia - What's up in the world? project.
 It consists of two parts:
 1. A Pulsar Streaming project that consists of the following components:
     - A Pulsar producer that produces the Wikipedia articles to a Pulsar topic.
     - A Pulsar function that enriches the Wikipedia articles with and OpenAI LLM.